LalaIAm/tarot-cline/memory-bank/activeContext.md

 ## Next Steps
 1. **Complete implementing Milestone 3**
-   - Complete **Phase 7** (In Progress): Continue testing and refining all components
-   - Run all test suites to identify any bugs or issues
+   - Complete **Phase 7** (In Progress): Run all test suites to identify any bugs or issues
    - Fix any bugs or edge cases discovered through testing
    - Optimize performance and user experience
+   - Add additional tests for tarot reading components

 2. **Prepare for Milestone 4**
    - Plan for Account Management implementation